 c.
 Ex officio committee members serve by virtue of their office and serve terms as defined by their office.
 Ex officio members for each committee are defined in the committee charters and may vote.

 d.
 External Liaison committee members serve to facilitate communication between SfN committees and other external organizations.
 External liaison committee members are approved by Council, may vote, and serve terms as defined in the bylaws and/or committee charters.
 Guests are invited by the chair of the committee as needed and may not vote.

 Resolution 3.
 Business Committees.
 The Society's Business Committees will be created to integrate activities of the membership, promote education and dissemination of information, and represent the Society to the public, governmental agencies, and other scientific organizations.
-The Society's Business Committees shall include, but are not be limited to, the following: Audit Committee, Committee on Animals in Research, Ethics Committee, Trainee Advisory Committee, Global Membership Committee, Government and Public Affairs Committee, Investment Committee, Nominating Committee, Committee on Neuroscience Departments and Programs, Professional Development Committee, and Public Education and Communication Committee.
+The Society's Business Committees shall include, but are not be limited to, the following: Audit Committee, Committee on Animals in Research, Trainee Advisory Committee, Global Membership Committee, Government and Public Affairs Committee, Investment Committee, Neuroscience Training Committee, Nominating Committee, Professional Development Committee, and Public Education and Communication Committee.
 All Business Committees shall submit, in advance of the Annual Meeting, a written report of the year's accomplishments and progress toward goals.

 Resolution 4.
 Business Committee Charters.
 Charters for each of the Society's Business Committees are approved by Council and outline the goals, composition and terms, and general schedule.
 Council shall update these charters as needed to ensure that they are in line with the Society's strategic plan and goals.
 The charters may be found here.

 Resolution 1.
 Income.
 The expenditure of income derived from journals and other publications shall be under the direction of Council.